Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Directional Monotonicity Properties of Admissible Solutions

 Therefore, we have

 For each $P\in \shock$, we have

-Function $H$ is useful in proving several properties of admissible solutions, which include the lemma stated below.
-The following lemma is essential to obtain uniform {\it a priori} estimates of admissible solutions near $\leftsonic\cup\rightsonic$.
+The function, $H$, is useful in proving several properties of admissible solutions, which include the lemma stated below.
+The lemma is essential to obtain uniform {\it a priori} estimates of admissible solutions near $\leftsonic\cup\rightsonic$.

 \begin{lemma} Fix $\gam\ge 1$ and $\iv>0$.
 For vectors $(\leftvec, \rightvec)$ given by Definition {\rm \ref{definition-domains-np}}, any admissible solution $\vphi$ corresponding to $(\iv, \beta)\in\mathfrak{R}_{\rm weak}$ with $\beta>0$ satisfies